gswirski/coding-task/README.md

 ### Detect/identify duplicate files in a (recursive) directory

-Write a program that takes one input, a path to a folder, and prints whether the folder contains files with duplicate contents.
+Write a program that takes one argument (a path to a folder), and prints whether the folder contains files with duplicate contents.
 For example, given the following folder structure: